Intermediate Rider Course (IRC)

-- Sturdy over-the-ankle footwear that provides ankle support and protection from heat and moving parts.
-Most work type boots and hiking boots work well, but canvas high-tops or slip-on-boots with elastic (only) ankle covering ARE NOT ACCEPTABLE
+- Sturdy over-the-ankle footwear that provide ankle support and protection from heat and moving parts.
+Most work type boots and hiking boots work well. (i.e. canvas high-tops or slip-on-boots with elastic (only) ankle covering ARE NOT ACCEPTABLE)

 - Long sleeve shirt or jacket

-- Rain gear if necessary (class will continue during rain)
+- Rain gear (class will continue during rain)

 - Sun block, as needed

 Are there any other requirements?

 - Provide proper riding gear (we have DOT-approved helmets available to borrow).